LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

 \section{Experiments}

-This section presents a comprehensive evaluation of the proposed LEGNet network on the RSOD task.
-We conducted extensive experiments on four RSOD benchmark datasets: DOTA-v1.0~\cite{xia2018dota}, DOTA-v1.5~\cite{xia2018dota}, DIOR-R~\cite{AOPG}, and FAIR1M-v1.0~\cite{sun2022fair1m} and a UAV-view benchmark dataset: VisDrone2019~\cite{du2019visdronedet}.
-The experimental results on the DOTA-v1.0, DOTA-v1.5, and FAIR1M-v1.0 datasets were obtained through online testing, ensuring fairness and reproducibility of the results.
-These datasets provided a diverse set of challenges, including variations in scale, object feature quality, fine-grained object detection, and the detection of small objects.
-The broad spectrum of complexities across these datasets offered an insightful evaluation of LEGNet's robustness and performance in real-world RSOD scenarios.
+This section presents a comprehensive evaluation of the proposed LEGNet on the RSOD task.
+We conducted extensive experiments on four RSOD benchmark datasets: DOTA-v1.0 and v1.5~\cite{xia2018dota}, DIOR-R~\cite{AOPG}, and FAIR1M-v1.0~\cite{sun2022fair1m}, as well as a UAV-based dataset: VisDrone2019~\cite{du2019visdronedet}.
+Results on DOTA-v1.0, DOTA-v1.5, and FAIR1M-v1.0 were obtained through official online testing to ensure fair and reproducible evaluation.
+These datasets present diverse challenges, including scale variation, poor-quality features, fine-grained categories, and small object detection, offering a thorough test of LEGNet’s robustness and effectiveness.